 Many of us read and hear of the continued deaths of black men at the hands of the police.
 We’re sad, we’re upset, we’re angry… we don’t know what to do.

 As a predominantly white congregation in a predominantly white faith, we have an obligation to understand our place in the continued suppression, harm and violence that occurs on a daily basis to people of color.
-These take the form of microaggressions (little things we say and do that cause harm) and of institutional policies and practices that can limit and even kill people of color.
+What role can we take in calling out the microaggressions (little things we say and do that cause harm) and the systemic institutional policies and practices that can limit and even kill people of color?